LaKardo/bybit/README.md

 - **Evening Star**: Three-candle pattern with a large bullish candle, a small-bodied candle, and a large bearish candle
 - **Three Black Crows**: Three consecutive bearish candles, each closing lower than the previous
 - **Bearish Marubozu**: A bearish candle with no or very small shadows

-### Exit Signal 🚪
-1. Stop-Loss or Take-Profit is hit
-2. Opposite signal appears

 <div align="center">
 <img src="https://i.imgur.com/waxVImv.png" alt="Colorful Divider" width="600">